matthew-brett/curious-git/git_push_algorithm.rst

     # Get the commit hash from the previous run of curious_remotes
     echo {{ remote-commit2-sha_7 }}

+.. prizevar:: before_paper

+    # Get the commit hash from the previous run of curious_remotes
+    echo {{ remote-commit1-sha }}

 If we start at a particular commit, and then track back following only one parent for each commit, this is a *path* in the *commit history*.